ryan-carpenter/Encode-Sans/docs/10-testing-and-refining-in-work-apps/README.md

 - I've changed `nameID`s 4 & 6 to simply `Encode Sans`, from `Encode Sans Condensed Thin`, so it avoids name-length issues and hopefully shows up more simply in font menus
 - I've also added specific sample text to `nameID` 19, for display in font-viewing apps.

-- [ ] TODO: Check if name patches need to exist for weight-split / linked variable fonts
+- [x] ~~TODO: Check if name patches need to exist for weight-split / linked variable fonts~~ They do, if: A) we want the default font name to not include the default instance (e.g. I want `Encode Sans`), not `Encode Sans Condensed Light`, and B) if we want there to be Mac-platform names included, C) if we want to be able to abbreviate instance names to better install on different software and to fit within MS Word font menu on Windows.

 ## Sorting on Mac